spectrocloud/librarium/packages/docs/content/12-release-notes.md

 The following features are included as part of Spectro Cloud 1.0:

-* Multi cluster deployment and lifecycle management of Kubernetes clusters across multiple cloud environments - AWS, Azure and VMWare.
+* Multi cluster deployment and lifecycle management of Kubernetes clusters across multiple cloud environments - AWS, Azure, and VMWare.
-* Security hardened, compliant and conformant Kubernetes clusters out of the box.
+* Security-hardened, compliant, and conformant Kubernetes clusters out of the box.
 * Cluster construction templates called Cluster Profiles.
 * Platform extensibility through custom integration packs.
 * Grouping of clusters logically into Projects for governance and control.
-* Rich set of enterprise features such as granular RBAC, Single Sign-on, detailed Audit logs etc.
+* Rich set of enterprise features such as granular RBAC, Single Sign-on, detailed Audit logs, etc.

 ## Known Issues

-* **BET-768:** On Azure cloud, the choice of Availability Zones (AZ) may be ignored if the selected AZs do not support the requested VM size.
+* **BET-768:** On the Azure cloud, the choice of Availability Zones (AZ) may be ignored if the selected AZs do not support the requested VM size.
 Non-Zoned VMs are created in such cases without a warning to the user.

 <InfoBox>
 Spectro Cloud adopts relevant security best practices for operating systems, Kubernetes components, and cloud environments.
 All Spectro Cloud container images are scanned for CVEs before a release.
-While Spectro Cloud takes ownership of securing the cluster infrastructure, there maybe additional 3rd party integrations installed on the Kubernetes clusters provisioned.
+While Spectro Cloud takes ownership of securing the cluster infrastructure, there may be additional 3rd party integrations installed on the Kubernetes clusters provisioned.
 Security of such 3rd party integrations, including their container images and associated configurations, is the responsibility of the provider.
 </InfoBox>